 A look at the table above shows you a lot of things.
-First, we have the names of people and their ages, which are as different as their ages.
+First, we have the names of people and their ages.

 In the two other columns, we have another “age” column, which represents the intervals.
 And then, the Grade, which represents the groups.
 You can take another look at the formula to see this.
 You’d realize that our formula has the following arguments in it.

 - Intervals – refers to the named range from which the lookup values will be returned.